-7. Section 33 of the principal Act is hereby amended by the substitution in subsection 40 (1) for paragraph (a) of the following paragraph:
+7. Section 33 of the principal Act is hereby amended by the substitution in subsection (1) for paragraph (a) of the following paragraph:

-"(a) as contemplated in sections 32C(1)(b), 34(2)(a)(i) to (iv) and 39 to 41; and".
+"(a) as contemplated in sections 32C(1)(b), 34(2)(a)(i) to [iv] (v) and 39 to 41; and".

-(a) by the substitution in subsection (2) for paragraphs (b) and (c) of the following 45paragraphs, respectively:
+(a) by the deletion in subsection (2)(a)(iv) of the word "or" and by the insertion 15 in that subsection of the following subparagraph, the existing paragraph (v) becoming paragraph (vi):

+"(v) a multimedia service; or".
-"(b) The Minister shall, in an invitation contemplated in paragraph (a), specifythe period within and manner in which such applications shall be (iii) lodged.

-- (i) the kind [of service] or kinds of services in respect of which applications are invited; 50 - the form in which applications shall be submitted and the manner in (ii) which it is contemplated that the service shall be provided, [or] and the place where and times when [a] any document in that regard may be obtained from the Authority;

-(c) Prior to publishing any invitation contemplated in paragraph (a), the Minister shall consult with the Authority to determine the evaluation criteria to be used by the Authority in making its recommendation to the 5 Minister pursuant to section 35(1)(a)(i) and the weighting factor applicable to each evaluation criterion.";

-(b) by the substitution in subsection (3) for the words preceding paragraph (a) of the following words:
+- (b) by the substitution in subsection (2) for paragraphs (b) and (c) of the following paragraphs, respectively: - "(b) The Minister shall, in an invitation contemplated in paragraph (a), specify- - (i) the kind of service in respect of which applications are invited; - (ii) the form in which applications shall be submitted and the manner in which it is contemplated that the service shall be provided, [or] and 25 the place where and times when [a] any document in that regard may be obtained from the Authority; - (iii) the period within and manner in which such applications shall be lodged. - (c) Prior to publishing any invitation contemplated in paragraph (a), 30 the Minister shall consult with the Authority to determine the evaluation criteria the Authority intends to use in making its recommendation to the Minister pursuant to section 35(1)(a)(i) and the weighting factor applicable to each evaluation criterion and the application of section 35(4) and (5)."; 35 - (c) by the substitution in subsection (3) for the words preceding paragraph (a) of the following words:

-"(3) In the case of an application for a licence to provide a 10 telecommunication service referred to in subsection (2) or any other telecommunication service prescribed for the purposes of this subsection the Authority [shall] may-";
+"(3) In the case of an application for a licence to provide a telecommunication service referred to in subsection (2) or any other telecommunication service prescribed for the purposes of this subsection 40 the Authority [shall] may-'